Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

 \subsection{Survival data from Mayo Clinic trial}

-In the introduction, Figures \ref{fig:ROCC_survival} and \ref{fig:ROCM_survival} serve to illustrate and contrast traditional ROC curves, ROC movies and UROC curves.
-They are based on a classical dataset from a Mayo Clinic trial on primary biliary cirrhosis (PBC), a chronic fatal disease of the liver, that was conducted between 1974 and 1984 (Dickson et al., 1989).
-The data are provided by various R packages, such as \texttt{SMPracticals} and \texttt{survival}, and have been analyzed in textbooks (Fleming and Harrington, 1991; Davison, 2003).
+In the introduction, Figs.~\ref{fig:ROCC_survival} and \ref{fig:ROCM_survival} serve to illustrate and contrast traditional ROC curves, ROC movies and UROC curves.
+They are based on a classical dataset from a Mayo Clinic trial on primary biliary cirrhosis (PBC), a chronic fatal disease of the liver, that was conducted between 1974 and 1984 \citep{Dickson1989}.
+The data are provided by various \textsf{R} packages, such as \texttt{SMPracticals} and \texttt{survival}, and have been analyzed in textbooks \citep{Fleming1991, Davison2003}.
 The outcome of interest is survival time past entry into the study.
 Patients were randomly assigned to either a placebo or treatment with the drug D-penicillamine.
-However, extant analyses do not show treatment effects (Dickson et al., 1989), and so we follow previous practice and study treatment and placebo groups jointly.
+However, extant analyses do not show treatment effects \citep{Dickson1989}, and so we follow previous practice and study treatment and placebo groups jointly.

-We consider two biochemical markers, namely, serum albumin and serum bilirubin concentration in mg/dl, for which higher and lower levels, respectively, are known to be indicative of earlier disease stage, thus supporting survival.
+We consider two biochemical markers, namely, serum albumin and serum bilirubin concentration in mg/dl, for which higher and lower levels, respectively, are known to be indicative of earlier disease stages, thus supporting survival.
 Hence, for the purposes of ROC analysis we reverse the orientation of the serum bilirubin values.
 Given our goal of illustration, we avoid complications and remove patient records with censored survival times, to obtain a dataset with $n = 161$ patient records and $m = 156$ unique survival times.
 The proper handling of censoring is beyond the scope of our study, and we leave this task to subsequent work.
-For a discussion and comparison of extant approaches in the context of time-dependent ROC curves see Blanche et al. (2013).
+For a discussion and comparison of extant approaches to handling censored data in the context of time-dependent ROC curves see \citet{Blanche2013}.